-Like most dancers, you want your shoes to last, but like most dancers you may be very hard on your shoes.
-Professional dancers can wear out a pair of pointe shoes during a single performance.
-Considering most pointe shoes cost around $100 you want your shoes to last as long as possible.
+Like most dancers, you want your shoes to last, but maybe haven’t considered gluing them. you may be very hard on your dance shoes – professional dancers can wear out a pair of pointe shoes during a single performance.
+Considering most pointe shoes cost around $100, you want your shoes to last as long as possible.
 Fixing them rather than automatically replacing them when they are getting worn out is a money saving option!

 One easy way to make your pointe shoes last longer is to use a product called Jet Glue.
 It is professional-grade glue that has been the standard of dancers for decades.
 Some dancers even use Jet Glue while their shoes are new to keep them in good condition.
 Once used only for model airplanes, Jet Glue is now used for many different applications because it dries fast and is extremely hard.

 Here are some step-by-step instructions on how to best glue your shoes.

 1. Peel the fabric of your pointe shoe up just past where you are going to glue it.